imokha01/HNG-stage-one/README.md

-# 🧠 HNG-stage-one: String Analysis API
+# 🧠 String Analysis API

 A minimalist **Express.js backend** for analyzing, storing, filtering, and deleting strings.
 It supports **palindrome detection**, **word counting**, and **natural language filtering** using simple heuristics.